anakis/awesome-tastes-discovery/README.md

 # Awesome Tastes Discovery 💃
-A awesome project to discover awesome tastes
+A awesome project to discover awesome tastes!